major/supernova/README.md

 * You get your terminals confused and do the wrong things in the wrong nova environment
 * You don't like remembering things

-If any of these complains ring true, *supernova* is for you. *supernova* manages multiple nova environments without sourcing novarc's or mucking with environment variables.
+If any of these complaints ring true, *supernova* is for you. *supernova* manages multiple nova environments without sourcing novarc's or mucking with environment variables.

 ### Installation